 She closes her eyes against the tears until the burn fades.
-She can’t know when Mazda first learned how to hide his true feelings, but she has reasonable guesses.
-Sometime after his desperate threats, almost certainly.
-Sometime before their last meeting, obviously, unless he formulated his entire escape plan and decided to go through with it spur-of-the-moment, once the opportunity presented itself.
+She can’t know when Mazda first learned how to hide their true feelings, but she has reasonable guesses.
+Sometime after their desperate threats, almost certainly.
+Sometime before their last meeting, obviously, unless they formulated their entire escape plan and decided to go through with it spur-of-the-moment, once the opportunity presented itself.

 Why didn’t you trust me?